walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 The workflow is triggered by the event of a pull request being made against the main branch.
 Subsequent pushes to the feature branch will also trigger this workflow.
 This is part of the default behavior for the [`pull_request` event trigger](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#pull_request).
 This is useful for example if we create a PR and then it fails the linting step.
 We can make our code changes and run `git push` again to re-trigger the check.

-The [`paths` option](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#onpushpull_requestpaths) makes it so the event only triggers when there are changes inside of the `terraform` folder.
-NOTE: If you are working on the workflow code itself it can be helpful to comment this option out so that you don't have to make a Terraform code change every time you want to test your workflow.

 There is currently only one job in this workflow, `style_check`.
 (Note that we could have called it anything. `style_check` is just the identifier for the job in case we need to reference it elsewhere.)
-It creates an ubuntu-20.04 "VM" with three steps that will execute on it.
+It creates an ubuntu-20.04 VM with three steps that will execute on it.

 The first step is incredibly common.
 It uses [actions/checkout@v2](https://github.com/actions/checkout) which by default checks out the code of the branch you are making the PR from - i.e. your feature branch.
 It fetches only a single commit from the head of the branch and so is quite performant.